wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

   for test audio files.
-* You can do alignment in any language you just have to modify scripts in install_models.sh to download desired models.You would also need dictionary for that language and should be in GlobalPhone format.
+* You can do alignment in any language you just have to modify scripts in install_models.sh to download desired models.You would also need dictionary for that language and it should be in GlobalPhone format.
   Make changes accordingly in align.py to direct it to the model you have downloaded.
-* Dictionary can be made using g2p models . information on that is mentioned in my this [post](https://wkranti.github.io/kragstrob/2018/05/18/Generating-Dictionary/)
+* Dictionary can be made using g2p models . information on this is mentioned in my this [post](https://wkranti.github.io/kragstrob/2018/05/18/Generating-Dictionary/)

+* I also tried to clone my repository Newrepo from github in order to check if is working .Here you can view alignment results.

+{% gist wkranti/26f97153949e91f599e9e3f4f330841d %}